Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 1:02:55

 That's really helpful.
-In fact I did write down the age of opportunity as a lens to which
+In fact I did write down the age of opportunity as a lens to whichwe could look at this work.

 And I think I always keep stealing your titles,